gwangmu/cisa/README.md

  1. Create a symlink `llvm` to the LLVM install directory.
    - The "install directory": the directory containing `bin`, `lib`, and stuff.
-Or rather, you can just directly decompress the [prebuilt LLVM binaries](https://releases.llvm.org/download.html) to `llvm`.
+You can just directly decompress the [prebuilt LLVM binaries](https://releases.llvm.org/download.html) to `llvm`.

  2. Make.